Are you swimming in zucchini yet?

 Tim believes that the garden became too painful and that Hoare's shocking next move was to do something about it.
-Tim believes that Hoare built a dam and then flooded the garden; creating the magnificent great lake that people drive to see from all over the world.
+Tim thinks that Hoare built a dam and then flooded the garden, creating the magnificent great lake that people drive to see from all over the world.
 Instead of a planned part of the design; The lake was an outward sign of grief of a husband and father whose tears hid the garden he had built for posterity.

 And I think, if a garden could cry... this is what it would look like.

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Join a community of like-minded gardeners